 transmit chain: The physical entity that implements any necessary signal processing to generate the transmit signal from the digital baseband.
 Such signal processing includes digital to analog conversion, filtering, amplification and upconversion.

-trusted third party (TTP): An entity that is relied upon to vouch for two parties in a pairwise authentication protocol.
+trusted third party: [TTP] An entity that is relied upon to vouch for two parties in a pairwise authentication protocol.

-type/length/value (TLV): A format that consists of a type, a length, and a value.
+type/length/value: [TLV] A format that consists of a type, a length, and a value.

 unauthorized disclosure: The process of making information available to unauthorized individuals, entities, or processes.